International sanctions during the Russian invasion of Ukraine: U.S. "freeze and seize" policy

-On 4 April 2022, the yacht was seized by Civil Guard of Spain and U.S. federal agents in Mallorca.
+On 4 April, the yacht was seized by Civil Guard of Spain and U.S. federal agents in Mallorca.
 A United States Department of Justice press release states that the seizure of the Tango was by request of Task Force KleptoCapture, an interagency task force operated through the U.S. Deputy Attorney General.

 The matter is pending in the United States District Court for the District of Columbia.
 The affidavit for the seizure warrant states that the yacht is seized on probable cause to suspect violations of (conspiracy to commit bank fraud), (International Emergency Economic Powers Act), and (money laundering), and as authorized by American statutes on civil and criminal asset forfeiture.

-The increased US sanctions against Russia, aimed at the companies and individuals based in Turkey, China and the UAE for supplying the military purposes goods to Moscow.
-On 2 November 2023, the US Treasury Department said new sanctions include more restrictions on Russia energy and mining industry.
-The US sanctioned the UAE's ARX Financial Engineering and four of its employees for assisting transfer of Russian assets to the Emirates and for providing alternatives to sanctioned-hit Russian bank VTB in converting roubles into US dollars.
+The increased U.S. sanctions against Russia, aimed at the companies and individuals based in Turkey, China and the UAE for supplying the military purposes goods to Moscow.
+On 2 November 2023, the U.S. Treasury Department said new sanctions include more restrictions on Russia energy and mining industry.
+The U.S. sanctioned the UAE's ARX Financial Engineering and four of its employees for assisting transfer of Russian assets to the Emirates and for providing alternatives to sanctioned-hit Russian bank VTB in converting roubles into US dollars.